Human–computer chess matches

 This article documents the progress of significant human–computer chess matches.

 Chess computers were first able to beat strong chess players in the late 1980s.
 Their most famous success was the victory of Deep Blue over then World Chess Champion Garry Kasparov in 1997, but there was some controversy over whether the match conditions favored the computer.

 In 2002–2003, three human–computer matches were drawn, but, whereas Deep Blue was a specialized machine, these were chess programs running on commercially available computers.

 Chess programs running on commercially available desktop computers won decisive victories against human players in matches in 2005 and 2006.
 The second of these, against then world champion Vladimir Kramnik, is the last major human–computer match.

 Since that time, chess programs running on commercial hardware—more recently including mobile phones—have been able to defeat even the strongest human players.

+El Ajedrecista (1913)

+Spanish automaton El Ajedrecista was an electromechanical analog computer able to execute a rook-and-king endgame to an inescapable victory result for the machine.
+Humans were unable to defeat it or even draw against it, though this was as much a function of the baked-in material disadvantage as it was a merit of the simple, flawless algorithm.

+Unlike the future chess computers which played on a virtual board, this computer was able to calculate and move its own pieces in a physical board along the player, as it executed and evaluated positions with a series of electric circuits positioned in the squares.

 MANIAC (1956)

-In 1956 MANIAC, developed at Los Alamos Scientific Laboratory, became the first computer to defeat a human in a chess-like game.
+In 1956 MANIAC, developed at Los Alamos Scientific Laboratory, became the first computer to defeat a human in a reasonably complete chess-like game.
 Playing with the simplified Los Alamos rules, it defeated a novice in 23 moves.